catchorg/Catch2/docs/configuration.md

 ## `CATCH_CONFIG_DISABLE_STRINGIFICATION`
 This toggle enables a workaround for VS 2017 bug.
 For details see [known limitations](limitations.md#Visual Studio 2017 -- raw string literal in assert fails to compile)

+## `CATCH_CONFIG_DISABLE`
+This toggle removes most of Catch from given file.
+This means that `TEST_CASE`s are not registered and assertions are turned into no-ops.
+Useful for keeping tests within implementation files (ie for functions with internal linkage), instead of in external files.

+This feature is considered experimental and might change at any point.

+_Inspired by Doctest's `DOCTEST_CONFIG_DISABLE`_

 # Windows header clutter